dermotduffy/frigate-hass-card/README.md

   update_cycle_camera: true
   update_seconds: 60
 ```
- * Return to the most recent clip of the default camera 30 seconds after human
+ * Return to the most recent clip of the default camera 30 seconds after user
    interaction with the card stops.
 ```yaml
 view: